tomislavmedak/tomislavmedak.github.io/en/ubu_monoskop/index.md

 linear historical narrative of evolutions and breaks in the 19th and 20th century.
-Genealogical tables, events, artifacts and discourses of the past were re-enacted, over-affirmed and displaced to open up the historic past relegated to the archives to an understanding that transformed the present into something radically uncertain.
+Genealogical tables, events, artifacts and discourses of the past were re-enacted, over-affirmed and displaced to open up the historical past relegated to the archives to an understanding that transformed the present into something radically uncertain.
 The efforts of Monoskop.org in digitizing of the artifacts of the 20th century avant-gardes and playing with the epistemic tools of early book culture